justonpoints/koa-bookshelf-api-starter/README.md

 1. Organize Api, and stream line Api creation.
 2. Flush out Migration futher.
 3. Add LDAP, Google, Facebook authentication with passport.
-4. expand and stream line testing.
+4. expand and streamline testing.
 5. Organize the sessions to add api restrictions per user.
 6. Add https support.
 7. Continue to explore the organzational theory being approached here.
-	- All dependencies declared in the index.js.
+	- All dependencies are declared in the index.js.
 Dependencies are not declared in the lib files.
-	- All middleware components refrenced in the /lib/nodes/nodes.js file.
-Each takes at least an "app" depedency from the koa app.
+	- All middleware components are refrenced in the /lib/nodes/nodes.js file.
+Each takes at least an "app" dependency from the koa app.

 NPM commands:
 - npm run app => starts the app with harmony and strict mode